HL7/cql/input/pages/04-logicalspecification.md

 The Add operator performs numeric addition of its arguments.

 When adding quantities, the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of 'cm' and 'm' can be added, but units of 'cm2' and 'cm' cannot.
 The unit of the result will be the most granular unit of either input.
-Attempting to operate on quantities with invalid units will result in a run-time error.
+Attempting to operate on quantities with invalid or special units will result in a run-time error.

 The Add operator is defined for the Integer, Long Decimal, and Quantity types.
 In addition, a time-valued Quantity can be added to a Date, DateTime or Time using this operator.